Midori (actress): Career

 In 1999, she had one track entitled 5-10-15-20, which she wrote on the Porn to Rock compilation, which was released on Tommy Boy Records.
 The single features Oran "Juice" Jones.
 In an interview with the National Post, Watley said that she was pursuing a career in hip hop by using her fame as a porn star.
 Then National Post music critic Finbarr O'Reilly called Watley's single on the compilation "one of the better tracks".
 To support the compilation, Watley toured with fellow porn performers Madison Stone, Johnny Toxic, and Nina Whett, including performing at South by Southwest.
 That same year, Kid Rock produced the track F.M.A. for the Deep Porn compilation with Midori on vocals.
 The New York Daily News described the single as "moaning unprintable pillow talk over a backdrop of distorted guitars and hip-hop drums".
 She also appeared on the cover of the Bad Meets Evil's single "Nuttin' to Do".
 Watley has a second track, "Zap", produced by Wide.
 Watley credits Madonna and Lil' Kim as opening the door for sex positive performers, and sex workers, to perform music in mainstream entertainment.

 Watley appeared on the cover of Andrew Dice Clay's album Face Down, Ass Up in 2000.
 She also released her first album, the dance LP Midori (AKA) Michele Watley.
-In 2001, she won the "Best Supporting Actress" video award at the AVN Awards, making her the first African-American woman to ever win an AVN award.
-That same year, she released the rap album Miss Judged, which featured rapper AMG.
+In 2001, she released the rap album Miss Judged, which featured rapper AMG.
 In 2001, she appeared in the video for Coo Coo Cal's "My Projects."
-She toured internationally for her music, including New Zealand and Europe.
 She starred in the Polish porn Big Sister and toured Poland.
 Watley appeared as singer and MC on rapper Warrior's single "Who's Hustlin' Who" in 2003.
 Watley was described as "decent but uninteresting" on the single by Rap Reviews.
-Around this time, she also began exploring a comeback.
-During her exploration of potential roles, Watley expressed issues with being offered primarily roles for older women in porn, including as MILFs.

 Personal life

 In a 1997 interview with Black Video Illustrated, Watley said she was straight; however, in the 1998, documentary The Unveiling, Watley identified as bisexual.
 She is monogamous.
 In 1999, Watley was in a relationship with Kid Rock.
 The relationship ended after three months, with both Rock and Watley citing Rock's busy schedule as the reason for the break up.
 Watley discovered she was pregnant after her relationship with Rock ended, and she decided not to have the baby.

-Watley is divorced from a man she describes as a "knucklehead".
-She has a daughter.